AI Platforms and Concerns

 “There’s clearly real risks,” he said in an interview with the comedian Theo Von, which was short on laughs.
 “It kind of feels like you should be able to say something more than that, but in truth, I think all we know right now is that we have discovered … something extraordinary that is going to reshape the course of our history.”

 In fact, that scenario was entirely possible.
 The origins of Mr Deepfakes stretch back to 2017-18 when AI porn was just beginning to build on social media sites such as Reddit.
-One anonymous Redditor and AI porn “pioneer” who went by the name of “deepfakes” (and is thus credited with coining the term) gave an early interview to Vice about its potential.
-Shortly after, though, in early 2018, Reddit banned deepfake porn from its site.
+One anonymous Redditor and AI porn “pioneer” who went by the name of “deepfakes” (and is thus credited with coining the term) gave an early interviewarrow-up-right to Vice about its potential.
+Shortly after, though, in early 2018, Reddit banned deepfake pornarrow-up-right from its site.
 “We have screenshots from their message boards at that time and the deepfake community, which was small, was freaking out and jumping ship,” says Compton.
 This is when Mr DeepFakes was created, with the early domain name dpfks.com.
 The administrator carried the same username – dpfks – and was the person who advertised for volunteers to work as moderators, and posted rules and guidelines, as well as deepfake videos and an in-depth guide to using software for deepfake porn.
 “What’s so depressing about reading the messages and seeing the genesis is realising how easily governments could have stopped this in its tracks,” says Compton.
 “The people doing it didn’t believe they were going to be allowed free rein.
 They were saying: ‘They’re coming for us!’, ‘They’re never going to let us do this!’
 But as they continued without any problems at all, you see this growing emboldenment.
 On 4 May, Mr DeepFakes shut down.
 A notice on its homepage blamed “data loss” caused by the withdrawal of a “critical service provider”.
 “We will not be relaunching,” it continued.
 “Any website claiming this is fake.
 This domain will eventually expire and we are not responsible for future use.
 This message will be removed in about a week.”
 “After Mr DeepFakes shut down, I got an automatic email from one of them which said: “If you want anything made, let me know … Mr DeepFakes is down – but of course, we keep working.”

 The Data (Use and Access) Act, which received royal assent in June, has made the creation of a deepfake intimate image without consent a criminal offence and also criminalised requesting others to create the deepfake image – as her best friend had when he posted images of Jodie on forums.
 Both now carry a custodial sentence of up to six months, as well as an unlimited fine.
 It’s a huge victory won fast in a space where progress has been mind-bendingly slow.
 However, this isn’t the story of a new government determined to tackle an ever-evolving crime.
 It was fought for and pushed through by a small group of victims and experts who formed a WhatsApp group called Heroes.
-Owen organised a core group of experts and campaigners, which included Clare McGlynn, professor of law at Durham University; the Revenge Porn Helpline; Not Your Porn; MyImageMyChoice; the End Violence Against Women Coalition (EVAW); and survivors such as Jodie.
+Owen organised a core group of experts and campaigners, which included Clare McGlynn, professor of law at Durham University; the Revenge Porn Helplinearrow-up-right; Not Your Pornarrow-up-right; MyImageMyChoicearrow-up-right; the End Violence Against Women Coalition (EVAW); and survivors such as Jodie.
 They formed a tight team in the WhatsApp group Owen set up, aiming to criminalise the creation and requesting of deepfake intimate image abuse.
-Elena Michael, co-founder of Not Your Porn, which supports victims of intimate image abuse and campaigns for change, agrees.
+Elena Michael, co-founder of Not Your Pornarrow-up-right, which supports victims of intimate image abuse and campaigns for change, agrees.
 “For a decade, the victims and experts working in the field have been kept in separate rooms to the people making the laws, and the laws we’ve had just haven’t worked,” she says.
 “When the government doesn’t listen to survivors, they’re not just devaluing their experience, they’re also discarding their expertise.
 These women have had to fight for years.
 There’s nothing they don’t know about what change is needed.
 It criminalised the making of sexually explicit deepfakes and the requesting of them.
 It was consent-based – if the deepfake was made without consent, it was a crime; the intentions behind it made no difference.
 It included forced deletion – anyone convicted of creating a deepfake image would be forced to delete it.
 This was crucial, given one victim’s experience when, after a conviction for intimate image abuse, police returned devices to her perpetrator with the images still on them.
 “Every single line represented a woman’s real experience,” says Owen.
 “Still, this is significant progress,” she adds.
 “We’re now able to say, ‘Creating this stuff without consent is wrong.’
 It’s unlawful and it’s wrong.
 The message is clear and that’s great.”

 Platforms: Articles: